✈️ Travel TipsEurope Budget AirlinesCheap Flights EuropeLow Cost CarriersTravel Tips

 Advertisement

-• Pros: Unbeatable prices, massive network, excellent on-time record.
+• Pros: Unbeatable base prices, massive network, and one of the best on-time records in Europe.

 2. easyJet

-easyJet positions itself as a "mid-tier" budget airline.
-They typically fly into primary airports (like CDG in Paris or AMS in Amsterdam), saving you time and money on airport transfers.
+easyJet positions itself as the "civilized" budget airline.
+They typically fly into primary airports (like CDG in Paris or AMS in Amsterdam), saving you time and the high cost of long airport transfers.

-• Pros: Better airport locations, slightly more comfortable seats than Ryanair.
+• Pros: Primary airport locations, slightly more comfortable seats (29" pitch), and a better customer service reputation.

 • Cons: Fares are usually 15-20% higher than Ryanair.